kylegwilliam/byu-cs324/hw-sockets/README.md

      were sent immediately with `write()` and that the network delay was negligible.
- 21. *How many total calls to `recv()` were required for the server process to read the messages/bytes that were sent (i.e., referring to the previous question)?*  Hint: look at the server output, and refer to `server.c`.
+ 21. *How many total calls to `recv()` were required for the server process to read all of the messages/bytes that were sent?*  Hint: look at the server output, and refer to `server.c`.
- 22. *How and why does the answer to question 19 differ from that from question 9?* Hint: see the man page for `tcp`, specifically within the first paragraph of the "DESCRIPTION" section.
+ 22. *How and why does the answer to question 21 differ from that from question 10?* Hint: see the man page for `tcp`, specifically within the first paragraph of the "DESCRIPTION" section.